ChadBlickenstaff/ai-workflow-library/README.md

 ## How to Use This Repository

 Each workflow can be used independently, but together they represent a modular system for AI-enabled knowledge work.
-Every workflow follows a consistent structure so ideas are easier to compare, extend, and improve over time.
+Every workflow follows the same structure so ideas are easier to compare, extend, and improve over time.

 ---